-In this article, you'll learn all the important information about generating vector tiles using MapTiler Desktop.
-The option is available since MapTiler Desktop 10.0 in all editions including MapTiler Desktop Free.
+In this article, you'll learn all the important information about generating vector tiles using MapTiler Engine.
+The option is available since MapTiler Engine 10.0 in all editions including MapTiler Engine Free.

 What are vector tiles?

-Rendering vector tiles with MapTiler Desktop is really easy.
+Rendering vector tiles with MapTiler Engine is really easy.
 Just start the application and open the file with your geodata.
 For the list of supported vector file formats refer to this link.
-If you need some sample data to test MapTiler Desktop on, you can download one of the Natural Earth datasets.
+If you need some sample data to test MapTiler Engine on, you can download one of the Natural Earth datasets.

 Next, you'll be prompted to select an output format for your tiles.
 If you're not sure which one to choose, please refer to the article that compares Folder, GeoPackage, and MBTiles formats.

-MapTiler Desktop will automatically prepare output layers for your final tileset, with all of the attributes of your source vector data.
+MapTiler Engine will automatically prepare output layers for your final tileset, with all of the attributes of your source vector data.
 You can rename the output layer, edit key=value attributes for each feature or remove them.
-You can also set minimal and maximal zoom levels for final tiles.
+You can also set minimal and maximal zoom levels for the final tiles.

 Next, you'll be taken to the page where you can turn the tile compression on/off or change the tile size.
 In most cases, you'll want to leave these settings unchanged.
 You can also edit the metadata of the generated map there.
 Clicking the "Render" button will start the rendering process.